Blue Rodeo: Concerts

 On Canada Day 2008, Blue Rodeo played on Parliament Hill.
-The band closed the show before the commencement of the fireworks and was joined on stage by several other artists to perform "Lost Together".
+The band closed the show before the commencement of the fireworks and was joined on stage by several other artists to perform "Lost Together."
 On November 28, 2009 the band performed at half-time of the 97th Grey Cup.
 The band also performed live concerts for the 2010 Olympics in Vancouver.

 Cuddy and Keelor performed at the annual Folk on the Rocks music festival in Yellowknife, NT from July 16 to 18, 2010.

 On October 19, 2010, Blue Rodeo played the music viral show BalconyTV for a rare acoustic performance on a small Balcony overlooking Dame Street, Dublin.

-On July 1, 2011, Blue Rodeo performed at Trafalgar Square as part of the Canada Day in London celebrations.
+On July 1, 2011, Blue Rodeo performed at Trafalgar Square as part of the Canada Day celebrations in London.

-Blue Rodeo performed at their induction to the Canadian Music Hall of Fame during the Juno Awards of 2012 at Scotiabank Place in the community of Kanata in Ottawa, Ontario on Sunday April 1, 2012.
-They took the stage with long-time friend and collaborator Sarah McLachlan and performed their 1992 hit single, "Lost Together".
-As the performance ended, the audience rose for a spirited standing ovation recognizing Blue Rodeo as "one of Canada's true musical treasures".
+Blue Rodeo performed at their induction to the Canadian Music Hall of Fame during the Juno Awards of 2012 at Scotiabank Place in the community of Kanata in Ottawa, Ontario on Sunday, April 1, 2012.
+They took the stage with long-time friend and collaborator Sarah McLachlan and performed their 1992 hit single, "Lost Together."
+As the performance ended, the audience rose for a spirited standing ovation recognizing Blue Rodeo as "one of Canada's true musical treasures."

 On January 1, 2017, Blue Rodeo took part in CBC's The Strombo Show's Hip 30, covering "Bobcaygeon".

 Blue Rodeo hosts an annual concert each summer at Budweiser Stage.
 2020 was the first time in years the concert did not take place due to the COVID-19 pandemic.
 Instead, the band performed on Citytv's Budweiser Stage at Home.